What Is the Apéritif? Mastering the French Apéro

 2. It is a convivial moment with friends and family

-3. Serve an alcoholic drink, a fortified wine was the classic choice, these days people are going for light wines or champagne
+3. Serve an alcoholic drink, a fortified wine was the classic choice.
+These days people are going for light wines or champagne

 4. You serve a bit to eat but never so much that your guests don’t eat your dinner